Misat11/Misat11/README.md

 I'm Michal and I'm Java and PHP programmer.
 I sometimes code in other languages, like Kotlin, Groovy, or JavaScript, and maybe in your favorite language as well.

-I'm a member of the ScreamingSandals organization, where I work on plugins for Minecraft servers, notably Screaming BedWars.
+I'm a member of the ScreamingSandals organization (or rather a small team of individuals), where I work on plugins for Minecraft servers, notably Screaming BedWars.
 If you are interested in Minecraft: Java Edition servers and especially minigames, go check it out.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Misat11&show_icons=true&theme=dark)